Get your fashion photography swinging.

 In this series of fashion photography classes Karl teamed up with Next Model Management’s Kariss Craig, professional fashion stylist Bianca Swan and makeup artist and hair stylist Shanine Levrier for an intensive week of filming high-end fashion photography.
 The results form part of our newest fashion course, a new series, that details each and every step of fashion photography.

-In this fashion photography class we cover the following:
+In this fashion photography class:

 - How to use multiple lights — lighting your subject vs lighting your background